This post may contain affiliate links. Please read my disclosure and privacy policy.

 Aack, yes, 1/4 cup–thanks for catching that, Jerilyn, I will go and correct the error right now.
 Much appreciated! 🙂

-I make my own oatcakes at least once a week on a girdle (Scottish circle of cast iron with a handle).
+I make my own griddle oatcakes/scone at least once a week (Scottish circle of cast iron with a handle).
 We don’t put sweet things on them, we eat them for nreakfast or to serve with cheese.
 In Scotland we make scones for jam!

 I’ve searched for Walker’s Oat cakes for years since tasting them in the 80s.